 Fillers never look good, they make people look strange and puffy.

 The other aspect they puts even hardcore Botox lovers off fillers is the misconception they will always results in pillow face.
 You know the look.
 The chipmunk.
 The Courtney Cox/Simon Cowell effect.
 Puffed up cheeks and tiny eyes.
 This is usually caused, again, by practitioners using too much filler and not respecting the natural anatomy of someone’s face.
 Unfortunately, these famous people have become the poster guys for filler and everyone assumes that’s it, that’s what filler does, and there is no other scenario.
 But this is a huge misconception - and if you think of people such as Kate Middleton, Michelle Keegan, Adele and Holly Willougby, you’ll get a much better appreciation for the positive side of fillers and how they can look beautiful, natural, healthy and subtle, when done well!

 Holly Willoughby is a perfect example of someone who at the age of 41 is 99% likely to have had dermal fillers yet still looks herself.
 And incredible.

-Roughly Botox lasts for 3-6 months but it will hinge on you and how quickly your body metabolises it.
+Roughly 3-6 months but it will hinge on you and how quickly your body metabolises it.

-For a Botox session with a safe and qualified practitioner, you can expect to pay from £175 to £300 per area.
+When you choose a safe and qualified practitioner, you can expect to pay from £125 to £300 per area.
 Don’t be tempted by cheap deals, they’re a warning sign.